Domain Hijacking

 Domain Hijacking Preventions

 The best preventions are to use a reputable registrar and then secure the account login with a strong password and multi-factor authentication.
 It is also important to keep domain contact information up to date so that any notifications from the registrar about recent changes to the domain are received.
-Some registrars offer a setting for "report unusual activity" and some offer "domain locking" and "registry locking" to make it more difficult to change these settings.
-ICANN requires a 60-day waiting period to change registrars which helps prevent domains from being transferred out of the country and out of reach.
+Some registrars offer a setting for “report unusual activity” and some offer “domain locking” and “registry locking” to make it more difficult to change these settings.
+Under ICANN’s Transfer Policy, changes to a gTLD domain’s registrant contact (name, organization, or email) trigger a 60-day “Change of Registrant” lock that blocks transfers to another registrar — a security measure designed specifically to prevent domain hijacking by giving the legitimate owner time to detect and reverse unauthorized changes before the domain can be moved out of reach.